Hall of Mosses Trail: An Amazing Hike in Olympic National Park

 Where should you stay to explore the Hoh Rainforest?

-My best suggestion to to stay in or near Forks, WA.
+My best suggestion is to stay in or near Forks, WA.
 This is a small town with a low amount of amenities, but it makes for a great home base.
 It’s also the closest town.
-Next up would be Port Angeles which is much more of a city and will have more options for lodging and food.
+Next up would be Port Angeles, which is much more of a city and will have more options for lodging and food.

 Additionally, there are campgrounds along the way that will require just a little bit of research.